The Ultimate Guide to Managing Virtual Assistants for Real Estate

-Provide them with detailed feedback, so they understand how to correct mistakes.
-When they do something right, give them positive feedback.
+Provide your remote assistants with detailed feedback so they understand how to correct mistakes.
+In addition, when they do something right, give them positive feedback to encourage them.

 Track Their Efforts to Establish Trust

-Well-trained virtual assistants can be trusted to complete their tasks well.
-However, it is also necessary to verify their work and track their efforts and time to help them be more effective (and build trust).
+A well-trained virtual assistant for a real estate agent can be trusted to complete their tasks well.
+However, verifying their work and tracking their efforts and time is also necessary to help them be more effective (and build trust).

-Provide VAs with detailed instructions to do the job and then trust them to do it.
+To establish accountability, provide your remote contractors with detailed instructions to do the job, then trust them to do it.
 Again, check in with them routinely to ensure they aren't facing any issues with the task.
 Time tracking and project management tools can help you ensure tasks are completed on time and time is used efficiently.

-Find the Best Real Estate Virtual Assistants to Build Your Team
+Find the Best Virtual Assistant for Real Estate to Build Your Team

-If you are looking for well-trained, efficient VAs for your business, VPM Solutions can help.
-Many real estate professionals add multiple VAs to their teams through our platform, and we've made it easy to manage remote teams!
+If you are looking for well-trained, efficient virtual team members for your business, VPM Solutions can help.
+While you might start with one VA to add to your workforce, many real estate professionals add multiple virtual assistants to their teams through our platform — and we've made it easy to manage remote teams!

 Our Company Accounts feature allows your management team to find and pay VAs, review time sheets, track projects, and more — without sharing a login or requiring multiple accounts to access your company dashboard.
 Schedule a Demo to learn more about Company Accounts and finding the real estate virtual assistant you need through VPM Solutions!